German driving schools face dead-end street over coronavirus | DW | 27.04.2020

 Almost a third of all driving schools in Germany may go bust, if coronavirus-caused restrictions on schooling continue for much longer, an industry group warns.
-Catering and retail services are alarmed, and here's why.
+In-car lessons present particular health challenges.

 While this is bad for would-be drivers, it's even worse for operators of driving schools themselves, who fear that many more weeks of forced, COVID-19-caused inactivity will be ruinous for their businesses.